Who is eligible to receive ILP services?

 Do participants earn money through participation in ILP?

 Yes!
 Students receive a stipend of $25 per workshop completed and other incentives such as a laptop for participating in other workshops and activities such as SAT training.
-Students receive their total stipend upon graduation.
+Students receive a stipend upon completing each workshop series.

 Can a youth receive ILP services if his or her case is terminated?